argonne-lcf/AR2023/04_expertise-and-resources/staff-news.md

 ALCF researchers authored a study that was recognized as the Most Outstanding Paper at the 2023 IWOCL & SYCLcon conference.
 Led by ALCF’s Thomas Applencourt, the team included ALCF colleagues Kevin Harms, Brice Videau, and Nevin Liber, as well as Bryce Allen of Argonne/University of Chicago, Amanda Dufek of NERSC, and Jefferson le Quellec and Aiden Belton-Schure of Codeplay.
 The team’s paper, “Standardizing complex numbers in SYCL,” provides an open-source library of complex numbers and associated math functions that can be used in computations carried out with SYCL, a key programming framework for next-generation supercomputers, including the ALCF’s Aurora exascale system.

+{% include media-img.html
+   source= "ISAV2023-bestpaper_1600x900.jpg"
+   caption= "A team led by ALCF researchers received the Best Paper Award at the 2023 ISAV Workshop at SC23."
+%}

 # ALCF Team Receives Best Paper Award at ISAV 2023 Workshop

 An ALCF-led team was recognized with the Best Paper Award at the 2023 In Situ Infrastructures for Enabling Extreme-scale Analysis and Visualization (ISAV) Workshop at the SC23 conference.
 Led by ALCF’s Victor Mateevitsi, the team included ALCF colleagues Joseph Insley, Michael Papka, Saumil Patel, and Silvio Rizzi; Nicola Ferrier, Paul Fischer, Yu-Hsiang Lan, and Misun Min of Argonne; and Mathis Bode, Jens Henrik Göbbert, and Jonathan Windgassen of the Jülich Supercomputing Centre (JSC) in Germany.
 Their paper, “Scaling Computational Fluid Dynamics: In Situ Visualization of NekRS using SENSEI,” detailed efforts to equip the NekRS computational fluid dynamics code with in situ analysis and visualization capabilities.

+{% include media-img.html
+   source= "ISAV2023-bestpaper_1600x900.jpg"
+   caption= "An ALCF-led team was awarded first place at the 2023 SciVist Contest for their development of a multi-platform scientific visualization application called VisAnywhere."
+%}

 # ALCF Team Wins First Place and Best Workflow at 2023 IEEE SciVis Contest